blackaly/UniMars-DUMMY-/README.md

 Overall, the schema seems to cover the basic functionality of a social media platform, but there are some additional fields and tables that could be added to make it more robust and flexible.

+___

+## ERD Relationships:

+- The "Users" table has a one-to-many relationship with the "Posts" table, as a user can create many posts, but a post can only be created by one user.
+- The "Users" table has a one-to-many relationship with the "Comments" table, as a user can make many comments, but a comment can only be made by one user.
+- The "Posts" table has a one-to-many relationship with the "Comments" table, as a post can have many comments, but a comment can only be associated with one post.
+- The "Users" table has a many-to-many relationship with the "Followers" and "Following" tables, as a user can have many followers and follow many other users.